Angolan Americans: Slavery in the 17th century

 From the 17th century to the early 19th century, many Angolans were transported via the Atlantic slave trade to the United States.
 Enslaved Angolans were the first Africans in Virginia, and likely the first in all of the Thirteen Colonies, according to Sheila Walker, an American film maker and researcher in cultural anthropology.
 This refers to an event in 1617 in Jamestown, Virginia, when Angolan slaves were captured by pirates from a Spanish slave ship bound for New Spain and sent to Jamestown.
 These first Angolan slaves of Virginia (15 men and 17 women) were Mbundu and Bakongo, who spoke Kimbundu and Kikongo languages respectively.
 Many of these early slaves were literate.

-Later, Angolan slaves were captured by Dutch pirates from the Portuguese when Portuguese slavers left with the slaves from the Portuguese colonial port of Luanda.
+Later, Angolan slaves were captured by Dutch pirates from the Portuguese when Portuguese slavers left with the slaves from the Portuguese colonial port of São Paulo da Assunção de Loanda (present-day Luanda).
 Many of these slaves were imported by the Dutch to New York City, which, at this time, was called New Amsterdam and was under Dutch control.
-Thus, the Angolans also were the first slaves in New York City.
+Thus, the Angolans also were the first slaves in New York City – among these slaves was Reytory Angola.
 According to Harvard professor Jill Lepore, the slaves of Angola who arrived in New Amsterdam were also Ambundu and, to a lesser extent, Kongos, as was the case with the first slaves who arrived in Virginia.

 In 1621, Angolan former slave Anthony Johnson arrived in Virginia and was the first documented black slave in the Thirteen Colonies to earn his freedom and, in turn, own slaves himself.
 Anthony Johnson was granted ownership of John Casor after a civil case in 1654.
 The Angolan slavery trade in the United States reached its greatest magnitude between 1619 and 1650.
 In 1644, 6,900 slaves on the African coast were purchased to clear the forests, lay roads, build houses and public buildings, and grow food.
 Most of these were from the company's colonies in the West Indies, but came from its established stations in Angola.